-This course is highly recommended for students interested in majoring in business or engineering at the college level or thinking about owning their own company in the future.
-It is important to note that business majors at the college level are required to take accounting.
+This course is highly recommended for students who have an interest in our global economy, plan on majoring in business at the college level, or are thinking about owning their own company in the future.
+It is important to note that business majors on the college level are required to take accounting.
 This class also serves as a solid foundation for employment in many office jobs.
-This year-long course helps students develop the standard accounting skills of journaling, posting, financial reporting, and payroll accounting.
+This year-long course helps students develop the standard accounting skills of journaling, posting, financial reporting and payroll accounting.
 It also introduces students to the operational fundamentals of entrepreneurship and business ownership.
 This course meets the eligibility criteria toward the fourth credit in mathematics.
 Successful completion of this course may qualify students for college credit through articulation programs with postsecondary schools.
 See page 11 for details.

-Grades: 10, 11, 12 (12014-Accounting) CTE, 4th year Math
+Grades: 10, 11, 12 (12014-Accounting)